icerpc/icerpc-docs/pages/icerpc-core/invocation/interceptor.md

 ## Installing an interceptor

-In C#, you can create an invocation pipeline by creating an instance of class [Pipeline][pipeline] and then calling `Use{Name}` extension methods to install interceptors on this pipeline.
+In C#, you can create an invocation pipeline by creating an instance of class [Pipeline](csharp:IceRpc.Pipeline) and then calling `Use{Name}` extension methods to install interceptors on this pipeline.

 For example: